marvinweber/meme-generator-omm/backend/README.md

 ## API (Endpoint) Documentation
 An OpenAPI specification file is used to serve a interactive API documentation page on: `http://localhost:3050/api-docs/`.
-Currently, it is not created dynamically (from routes or so), but depends on the `openapi.yml` specification file, which has to be kept up-to-date.
+It is not created dynamically (from routes or so), but depends on the `openapi.yml` specification file, which has to be kept up-to-date.

 ## Docker